 Celebrating Different Faiths at Merrimack

-The Center for the Study of Jewish-Christian-Muslim Relations will be hosting “Feast of Faiths,” our third annual dialogue dinner facilitated by students, on Tuesday, February 11, 2014.
-This dinner will be located in the Rogers Center for the Arts from 5:00-7:00pm, and is based around a discussion celebrating differences in faith and finding common ground within each other.
+The Center for the Study of Jewish-Christian-Muslim Relations hosted the “Feast of Faiths,” our third annual dialogue dinner facilitated by students, on Tuesday, February 11, 2014.
+This dinner was held in the Rogers Center for the Arts from 5:00-7:00pm, and was based around a discussion celebrating differences in faith and finding common ground within each other.

 We find the value of interfaith engagement supported by St. Augustine: “There is no one in the human race to whom we do not owe love” (Letter 130:13); and in Augustine’s urging that in dialogue and debate we always, “audi alteram partem—listen to the other” (De Duabus Animabus XVI, ii).

-The “Feast of Faiths” will be followed by “Where We Dwell Together: 11th Annual Interfaith Prayer” at 7:00 p.m. in Cascia Hall.
-We are thrilled to announce that Mackapella will join us again this year to enrich our program.
-This event is free and open to all.
+The “Feast of Faiths” was followed by “Where We Dwell Together: 11th Annual Interfaith Prayer” at 7:00 p.m. in Cascia Hall, featuring the interfaith harmonies of Mackapella!

 Did you miss Rabbi Burt Visotzky’s lecture on Jewish-Muslim relations on March 5th?
 Now you can watch on YouTube.